hossein1376/kala/README.md

 ### cmd/handlers

 `handlers` module feature the struct `handler` which all handlers are a receiver function to it.
-It has a single exported receiver function named `Router` witch will be called inside the `cmd/api/run.go` to instantiate the router.
+It has a single exported receiver function named `Router` which will be called inside the `cmd/api/run.go` to instantiate the router.

-Multiple structs such as `Json` and `Errors` will be embedded inside the `handler` struct so they can be used directly by the handlers.
+Multiple structs such as `Json` and `Response` will be embedded inside the `handler` struct so they can be used directly by the handlers.

 ### cmd/state.go